Latinxua Sin Wenz: Finals

 2Standalone ui, un and ung are written as wei, wen and weng respectively.

 3What is written as i (IPA [ɨ]) after zh, ch, sh, r, z, c and s in pinyin is not written in Sin Wenz.
+This "null vowel" feature is identical to Zhuyin.

 As in pinyin, spacing in Sin Wenz is based on whole words, not single syllables.
 Except for u, others syllables starting with u is always written with a w replacing the u.
 The syllable u is only preceded by a w when it occurs in the middle of a word.
 For syllables starting with i, the i is replaced by a j (in case of the syllables i, in and ing, preceded by a j) only in the middle of a word.
 Syllables starting with y is preceded by a j only when preceded by a consonant in the middle of a word.
 These are unlike pinyin, which always uses w and y regardless of the positions of the syllables.
 As in pinyin, the apostrophe (') is used before a, o, and e to separate syllables in a word where ambiguity could arise.